Irma González (wrestler)

-Professional wrestling
+Professional wrestling career

 Women's wrestling in Mexico prior to the 1950s was almost non-existent, with no known matches taking place from 1945 on and very few prior to that.
 In the early 1950s Jack O'Brien began training female wrestlers, including Irma Morales, in his gym in León, Guanajuato.
 Morales worked under the ring name Irma González alongside other O'Brien trainees such as Chabela Romero, La Enfermera, La Dama Enmascarada, and Rosita Williams.

 On February 28, 1955, González defeated La Dama Enmascarada to win the Mexican National Women's Championship, becoming the second overall champion.
 Her reign lasted for 489 days, until Rosita Williams won the championship on June 12, 1956.
 González regained the championship in 1958, although records are unclear as to whom she defeated to win the title.
 Her second reign ended when she lost to La Dama Enmascarada on September 28, 1958.
 The rivalry between González and La Dama Enmascarada led to the first decisive Lucha de Apuestas ("betting match") in Mexico, 18 years after the first one took place.
 The match saw González defeat La Dama, forcing her to unmask and reveal her real name as required by the rules, making her the first woman to do so in Mexico.
 González had a third reign with the championship in 1959.
 Records indicate that she held and defended the championship, but not who she fought to win it or to whom she lost it.
-In the late 1950s, Ernesto P. Uruchurtu, Regent of Mexico City, banned women's wrestling in the city effectively relegating women to minor shows in other Mexican states.
-In 1961, La Dama Enmascarada once again wrestled Irma González in a Lucha de Apuestas, but this time won, forcing González to have all of her hair shaved off as a result.
+In the late 1950s, Ernesto P. Uruchurtu, Regent of Mexico City, banned women's wrestling in the city, effectively relegating women to minor shows in other Mexican states.
+In 1961, La Dama Enmascarada once again wrestled González in a Lucha de Apuestas, defeating her and forcing González to have all of her hair shaved off as a result.